Approximating Nash Social Welfare by Matching and Local Search: Approximation algorithm for Nash social welfare

-In this section, we prove Theorem~\ref{thm:main}.
+In the remainder of this section, we prove Theorem~\ref{thm:main}.
+In Section~\ref{sec:rematching}, presents the main `Rematching Lemma' (Lemma~\ref{lem:rematching-estimation}) that asserts that Algorithm~\ref{alg:NSW-template} has value at least corresponding to the following solution: for every agent, take the best of $R_i$, $\ell(i)$, and $\pi(i)$, where $\pi(i)$ is a matching assigning to every agent their most valuable item from $H$ in an optimal solution.
+Note that $\max\{v_i(R_i),v_i(\ell(i))\}\ge \frac{1}{2} \bar v_i(R_i)$, hence, this enables us to relate the value of the solution to the local search with respect to the endowed valuations.

 In Section~\ref{sec:local}, we formulate simple properties of approximate local optimal solution found in Phase 2.
-This is followed by a technical bound comparing the approximate local optimal solution to the optimal solution.
-In this step, we present two different analyses: in Section~\ref{sec:AsymmetricAnalysisSimple} for the asymmetric case, and in Section~\ref{sec:symmetricLS} for the symmetric case.
-Section~\ref{sec:rematching} gives a lower bound on the weight of the final matching found in Phase 3 of the algorithm; this argument is the same for the asymmetric and symmetric cases.
-This completes the proof of Theorem~\ref{thm:main}.
+We then compare the allocation of items in $J$ in an optimal solution to $(R_i)_{i\in \aA}$ via a marginal pricing argument.
+This is done separately for the symmetric case (Section~\ref{sec:symmetricLS}) and the asymmetric case (Section~\ref{sec:AsymmetricAnalysisSimple}).
+The arguments follow the same lines, but the marginal prices are defined differently in the two settings.
+These together complete the proof of Theorem~\ref{thm:main}.